linpengcheng/PurefunctionPipelineDataflow/doc/DataFlow_dataOriented_DataDriven_en.md

     and other API functions are auxiliary and platform-specific.
   - The development work revolves around Clojure's 4 immutable persistent data structures.

+- dBase's (Foxpro's) data-oriented programming

+  - it is the first practical "database-first" programming language.
+Applications are developed around databases.
+  - It has a large number of data set commands.
+    Programming with these commands not only makes the code easy to read and concise, but also has the high performance of C implementation.

 ## Difference

 - Data-driven programming